WebberZone/contextual-related-posts/readme.txt

 == Upgrade Notice ==

-= 1.8.7 =
+= 1.8.8 =
-* IMPORTANT security update: Potential XSS vulnerability fixed.
-Thanks to Charlie Eriksen via Secunia SVCRP for reporting this
+* New: Clear cache button and option to add the date before the post title

 == Changelog ==

+= 1.8.8 =
+* New: Clear cache button
+* New: Option to add the date before the post title

 = 1.8.7 =
 * Important security update: Potential XSS vulnerability fixed.
 Thanks to Charlie Eriksen via Secunia SVCRP for reporting this
 * Added Latvian translation

 = 1.8.6 =
 * New: Related posts are now cached